If you’re a business owner, you’ve undoubtedly heard the statistics around business failure rates.

 However, the exact opposite is true.

-If you want to excel in business today, you have to differentiate your business if you want to stand out and get noticed.
-Otherwise, you’ll just look like every other penguin in the flock.
+If you want to be successful, you have to differentiate your business if you want to stand out and get noticed.
+Otherwise, you end up looking like everyone else and you make it that much harder for people to know when to choose your company.

 How to Stand Out From Your Competition

-If you’re not sure where to start, you’re in the right place.
+If you’re not sure how to differentiate your business, you’re in the right place.

 Today, I will give you 10 ideas on how to stand out from the competition along with fantastic examples of companies that are doing it well.

 1. Deliver extraordinary customer service.

-Plenty of businesses say that service is what makes them different.
-However, just saying it is not enough.
-You have to deliver extraordinary service that you can’t get anywhere else.
+Plenty of businesses claim their customer service is what makes them different.
+However, just saying that is not enough.
+You have to deliver an extraordinary customer service experience that you can’t get anywhere else.

 For instance, look at Fleet Feet.
 They custom fit your running shoes.
 They watch how you walk or run and recommend the proper shoe depending on how you pronate.
 They even allow you to run in the parking lot to see how they fit and feel.
 On top of that, they will let you return the shoe weeks or months later if they don’t work out.